fread-ink/ebook-paginator/README.md

 # ToDo

+* Get rid of this.location and this.locationOffset
+* Take into account element bottom padding and margin
 * Wait for images to load
 * Handle situations where not even a single node could be added to the page before overflow
 * Pre-paginate several pages and keep buffer of past pages, then move between them
-* Add deep-clone of non-container nodes
-* Add support for at least the 'truthy' values for `break-before` and `break-after`
+* Add support for at least the 'truthy' values for `break-after`
+* Handle right-to-left pages